-FP/19/20/2.1 Ensure that we maintain the Health, Safety and Welfare of all Merseyside Fire & Rescue Service staff and continue to strengthen operational response through improvements identified as a result of effective monitoring audit and review of the operational response function.
-FP/19/20/2.2 Manage our resources efficiently and effectively in order to continue to deliver an excellent Operational Response in the context of planned change over the period covered by the IRMP 2017-20 and beyond.
-FP/19/20/2.3 Develop our people within Operational Response via continued and improved engagement to deliver a professional service which has a positive impact on our communities and workplace.
+FP/19/20/2.1 Ensure that we maintain the Health, Safety and Welfare of all Merseyside Fire & Rescue IRMP Service staff and continue to strengthen operational response through improvements identified as a result of effective monitoring audit and review of the operational response

+НМІ function.
+FP/19/20/2.2 IRMP HMI IDNAD 2017 20 and the IDNAD Complement 2010/21 FP/19/20/2.3 IRMP HMI Develop our people within Operational Response via continued and improved engagement to deliver a professional service which has a positive impact on our communities and workplace.
+FP/19/20/2.4 IRMP HMI Operational Response will continue to monitor and assess Fire-fighter, Crew Manager and Watch Manager competency during scheduled Station Manager, Group Manager and Area Manager Audits.
+This will further complement formal assessments delivered and monitored through the Training and Development Academy.